How Much Compensation Could I Claim From My Landlord?

 The guide will additionally make an argument for why you require the support of a professional Claims Service and illustrate why we are by far the best company to get you through the claims process, getting you the tenant injury compensation that you deserve.

-If you have suffered an injury as the result of an accident that occurred on your rented property and you believe that it was the fault of your landlord, you may be wondering how to claim compensation from your landlord.
+If you have suffered an injury as the result of an accident that occurred on your rented property and you believe that it was the fault of your landlord, you may be wondering how to make a compensation claim against your landlord.

 A tenant injury claim is a personal injury claim aimed at your landlord for acting in a negligent manner.
 Specifically, they may have been ignoring the standards set by the Landlord and Tenant Act 1985.
 Your landlord can only be considered responsible for your accident – and thereby liable to pay you compensation – if they have acted in a negligent manner as determined by these (and a number of other) laws.